antononcube/ConversationalAgents/Projects/PhoneDialingDialogsAgent/README.md

 [Extended Backus-Naur Form](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form) (EBNF).
 (For more details on DSLs design and programming see
 \[[1](https://mathematicaforprediction.wordpress.com/2016/03/22/creating-and-programming-dsls/)\].)

-The (current) implementation is with Mathematica, using the functional parsers package
+The (current) implementation is with Wolfram Language (WL) / Mathematica using the functional parsers package
 \[[2](https://github.com/antononcube/MathematicaForPrediction/blob/master/FunctionalParsers.m),[3](https://mathematicaforprediction.wordpress.com/2014/02/13/natural-language-processing-with-functional-parsers/)\].

 ## General design

-The design of the Phone Conversational Agent (PhCA) is derived in a straightforward manner from the typical work flow and contacts queries.
+The design of the Phone Conversational Agent (PhCA) is derived in a straightforward manner from the typical work flow of calling a contact (using, say, a mobile phone.)

 The main goals for the conversational agent are the following:

-1. contacts retrieval -- search, filtering, selection -- using both voice commands and manual interaction,
+1. contacts retrieval -- search, filtering, selection -- using both natural language commands and manual interaction,
 2. intuitive integration with the usual work flow of phone calling.

-Additional goal is to facilitate contacts retrieval by determining the most appropriate contacts in query responses.
-For example, while driving to work by pressing the dial button we might prefer the contacts of an up-coming meeting to be placed on top of the contacts list.
+An additional goal is to facilitate contacts retrieval by determining the most appropriate contacts in query responses.
+For example, while driving to work by pressing the dial button we might prefer the contacts of an up-coming meeting to be placed on top of the prompting contacts list.

-In this document we assume that the voice to text conversion is done with a existing (reliable) component.
+In this project we assume that the voice to text conversion is done with an existing (reliable) component.

-It is assumed that user of PhCA can react on both visual and spoken query results.
+It is assumed that an user of PhCA can react to both visual and spoken query results.

 The main algorithm is the following.